 In 2013 I was invited to be on the Board of the SeaChange Conservation Society.

 In January 2015, I started a personal blog website at http://www.gfletcher.ca.
-In it I have some observations of life on the farm in and around Metchosin and the Southern end of Vancouver Island..
+In it I have some observations of life on the farm in and around Metchosin and the Southern end of Vancouver Island.
+I also use it as a site for sharing information on my experience in raising mason bees for pollinators.
+I live in the Metchosin Community near Pearson College and serve as a consultant in marine education.
 I welcome any feedback you may have.
-I live in the Metchosin Community near Pearson College and serve as a consultant in marine education.

-Posts tagged with warden’s reports on the ecoreserves website are located here: http://ecoreserves.bc.ca/category/97+wardenreports/
+Posts tagged with my warden’s reports on the ecoreserves website are located here: http://ecoreserves.bc.ca/category/97+wardenreports/

-Posts on the Racerocks.ca site tagged as warden’s reports here: http://www.racerocks.ca/wp/category/er-warden-report/
+Posts on the Racerocks.ca site tagged as my warden’s reports here: http://www.racerocks.ca/wp/category/er-warden-report/

 These reports have been provided by Garry Fletcher garryf(use the at sign)gmail dot com